MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 The following settings apply to `BlockNetBIOSDiscovery`:

 - `TRUE` (default): DC locator doesn't allow the use of NetBIOS-style DC location.
-- `FALSE`: DC locator allows the use of WINS/mailslot-based discovery, if it's also allowed by all legacy constraints.
+- `FALSE`: DC locator allows the use of WINS/mailslot-based discovery, if all legacy constraints also allow it.

 You use the `BlockNetBIOSDiscovery` setting to enforce a secure-by-default posture for DC location.
 We recommend that you keep it set to `TRUE`.
 Disable it only for temporary periods while you're pursuing other mitigations.